SharePoint/sp-dev-docs/docs/solution-guidance/modern-experience-customizations-customize-sites.md

 - "Classic" publishing features (WCM).
 - Activation of community feature or creation of community subsites under "modern" team site.

-Because "modern" team sites also have scripting capabilities disabled (it's a so called 'noscript' site), numerous areas cannot be customized.
-The impact of 'noscript' is the same for "modern" or "classic" sites.
-"Modern" sites have 'noscript' enabled by default, meaning that scripting capabilities are not available.
-However, it is possible and supported to disable 'noscript' settings in both "modern" and "classic" sites to further enable some capabilities.
+Because "modern" team sites also have scripting capabilities disabled (it's a so called NoScript site), numerous areas cannot be customized.
+The impact of NoScript is the same for "modern" or "classic" sites.
+"Modern" sites have NoScript enabled by default, meaning that scripting capabilities are not available.
+However, it is possible and supported to disable NoScript settings in both "modern" and "classic" sites to further enable some capabilities.

-When you design your solutions, consider these key areas related to the 'noscript' setting:
+When you design your solutions, consider these key areas related to the NoScript setting:

 - Sandbox solutions are not supported.
 - Custom JavaScript cannot be enabled on the sites by using "classic" extensibility options (for example, via user custom actions).